Lazarus, DNA 2018, full work

 Lazarus, Kırkağaç, Kelempes and the ancestor images should be read together.
 They form the DNA and ancestral-place branch of the wider practice.

 To resurrect the past is not to make it whole again.
-It is to admit that some fragments still call to us, and that looking carefully is one form of responsibility.
+It is to acknowledge loss before moving on, and to admit that some fragments still call to us.
+Looking carefully is one form of responsibility.

 Lazarus · DNA 2018